 Figure 32.
-Number of motor vehicle accident child deaths in Nevada in 2017 and 2018 by position of the child during the accident.
+Number of motor vehicle accident child deaths in Nevada in 2017 and 2018 by position of the

 All of the motor vehicle accident child deaths that occurred among passengers in Nevada in 2018 were of those that were five years of age or older.
 The two bicycle passenger deaths that occurred in Nevada in 2018 were among those 5 - 9 years of age.
 See Table 34.